CivAIgentics/Jett/VOICE_LINK_NAVIGATION.md

 Users can open these links using voice commands in two ways:

 #### Method A: Direct Service Request
-User says specific service names, and Jacky opens the link:
+User says specific service names, and Jett opens the link:
 ```
 User: "Open water account"
 User: "Take me to trash service"